kirbysayshi/yoda-stories-docker/README.md

 Note: I haven't tested this on Linux, but... it's Docker.

-As of 2019, this doesn't work anymore due to who knows what.
-But wine has actually become pretty easy to get running these days (copy/paste the following into a terminal):
+**As of 2019, this doesn't work anymore due to who knows what.
+But wine has actually become pretty easy to get running these days (copy/paste the following into a terminal):**

 ```
 brew install wine
 curl -L -O https://github.com/kirbysayshi/yoda-stories-docker/raw/master/docker/yoda-stories.tgz
 tar -xvf yoda-stories.tgz
-cd YODA
+cd Yoda
 wine YODESK.EXE
 ```